GoogleCloudPlatform/compute-video-demo-salt/README.md

 try to SSH from the machine back into itself.

     When prompted, use an Empty Passphrase for the demo.
-Once logged in through this gcutil ssh command, go ahead and log back out.
+Once logged in through this gcloud ssh command, go ahead and log back out.
 The full output will look similar to,
     ```
     root@salt:~# gcloud compute ssh salt --zone us-central1-b